AlteracValleyHumber2019/CoreGame/README.md

 #### Assassin
 ##### Where it Counts - Single-Target Melee Attack
-Attack an enemy’s vitals, dealing large amounts of damage (bonus damage used while stealthed).
+Attack an enemyâ€™s vitals, dealing large amounts of damage (bonus damage used while stealthed).

 ##### Nerve Strike - Single-Target Melee Attack
 Interrupt spell-casting and cause the target to suffer nerve damage over time.
 If used while stealth nerve strike does more damage and nerve damage persists longer